You may be wondering what engineered wood siding is and if it is the right choice for your home.

 Factors for Pricing Engineered Siding

-When determining your project budget, take engineered wood siding installation costs into account, and only work with a qualified contractor who offers both fair and competitive prices.
+When determining your project budget, take wood siding installation costs into account, and only work with a qualified contractor who offers both fair and competitive prices.

 - Caulking, Paint, and Primer

 - Size of the panel